scrtlabs/SecretNetwork/docs/testnet/deploy-contract.md

 ### 3. Instantiate the Smart Contract

-At this point the contract's been uploaded and stored on the testnet, but there's no "instance".
-The "instance" is a method to allow the deployment of multiple contract instances from the same code.
+At this point the code been uploaded and stored on the testnet, but it has not been initialized yet.
+This is how we can allow the deployment of multiple contract instances from the same code.
 For example, if you wanted to create multiple different "ERC-20" coins from the same base contract.
 You can read more about the logic behind this decision, and other comparisons to Solidity, in the  [cosmwasm documentation](https://www.cosmwasm.com/docs/getting-started/smart-contracts).

-To create an instance of this project we must also provide some initialization data, encoded as JSON data.
-To initialize it, we must provide it with a number of parameters.
+To create a new contract instance we must provide some initialization data, encoded as JSON.
 Remember we're creating a new privacy coin, so we will have a number of different parameters to tune.

 These parameters are: